First Published in 1997 (by pj)

 dominant groups has been two-sided.
 It publicly proclaimed

 ‘respect for native people’s rights’, while privately denying them any rights, such as to vote and choose their ‘reserve’.
+(1974, p.5); as cited in Anderson and Wright, 1971; and Washburn,

 (1965)